How to Build a Cardboard Box Puppet Theater — Easy Step-by-Step Guide

 - 4

-On the opposite side of the box from the stage opening, draw and cut out a smaller rectangular door for puppet access.
-This door should be large enough for puppets to pass through.
+On the opposite side of the box from the stage opening, which will be the back of your theater, draw and cut out a smaller rectangular door.
+This door is crucial for puppet access, allowing your puppeteers to easily enter and exit the stage area without disrupting the show.

 - 5